 This course focuses on typical / atypical development of children in the prenatal period of development through 36 months.
-Planning curriculum in the domains of physical growth and motor skills, cognition and language, and social / emotional development are examined.
+Planning curriculum in the domains of physical growth and motor skills, cognition and language, and social / emotional development are examined across diverse settings.